bcaddy/editor-settings-cholla/README.md

-# WARNING
-This repo has been archived as it is no longer compatible with Cholla and has been superseded by Cholla's new build system.

 # Editor Settings for Cholla
-Contains settings for various text editors and IDE's (mostly VSC) to use with Cholla
+Contains settings I use for various text editors and IDE's (mostly VSC) to use with Cholla.
+You're welcome to use it but it's 100% at your own risk.

 ## Dependencies:
 * Bash